Life Insurance for Behcet’s Disease

 2) Frequency and severity of flare-ups

 Underwriters look for patterns—how often you flare, how severe flares are, and whether you’ve needed ER care, hospitalization, or steroid bursts.
-Long periods of stability are typically viewed favorably.
+They also look for trends.
+A history that shows improvement over time tends to underwrite better than a history that shows increasing activity or escalating treatment.

 3) Treatment plan and specialist follow-up